waikato-datamining/image-dataset-converter-examples/docs/placeholders.md

   These placeholders can be based on other placeholders.
 The reason for this plugin is that the output of filters like `meta-sub-images` don't have any directory associated with them anymore, only a file name.
 That renders all the input-based placeholders unusable.
-Using `set-placeholders` beforehand allows *saving* the input directory in another placeholder for later use.
+Using `set-placeholder` beforehand allows *saving* the input directory in another placeholder for later use.
   Meta-data can be used as placeholders as well using the `metadata-to-placeholder` plugin, which extracts a particular key from the metadata passing through